aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/loading-saving-and-converting/create-or-load-a-document/_index.md

-﻿---
+---
-title: "Create or Load a Document" in Python
+title: Create or Load a Document in Python
-articleTitle: "Create or Load a Document"
+articleTitle: Create or Load a Document
-linktitle: "Create or Load a Document"
+linktitle: Create or Load a Document
 type: docs
 url: /python-net/create-or-load-a-document/
 aliases: